HACKSSENTIAL RULES ~ CHAPTER II

 A character’s morality is defined by choosing one of four Paths, each representing a different approach to personal and ethical decisions.
 Morality is not a fixed trait.
 Rather, it is represented by a score that evolves over time based on the character’s actions.
 That score is tracked as a position within a 5x5 grid tied to the chosen Path.

 At character creation, the player chooses a Path for their character.
-This determines the starting quadrant of the morality grid, with the character beginning at position [2,2] (marked with ■).
+This determines the starting quadrant of the morality grid, with the character beginning at the starting position [2,2] (marked with ■).
 The ideal or “perfect” alignment with a Path is found at position [5,5] (marked with ▲), located at the outer corner of each quadrant.

 As the game progresses, the GM tracks the character’s movement on the grid based on their in-game choices.
 Each morally significant action can shift the character in one or more directions: